Joseline Haizel-Cobbina, MBChB, MPH

 Program Manager, Vanderbilt Global Neurosurgery Program

 Dr. Joseline (Josie) Haizel-Cobbina is the Program Manager at the Vanderbilt Institute for Global Health.
 She works with Dr Michael C. Dewan and the Vanderbilt Global Neurosurgery Program (VGNP).
-Prior to joining VIGH, she worked as an International Health Fellow with Minnesota Department of Health, where she worked on CDC’s Malaria Prevention Project to reduce the incidence of imported malaria cases among the immigrant and refugee population in Minnesota.
+Prior to joining VIGH, she worked as an International Health Fellow with Minnesota Department of Health, where she worked on the CDC’s Malaria Prevention Project to reduce the incidence of imported malaria cases among the immigrant and refugee population in Minnesota.